Playing for 'pride,' 'love of the game,' Wildcats stun No. 17 USC in LA

 Basically, instead of throwing up their hands after a one-point halftime lead at UCLA turned into a 14-point loss, the Wildcats dug in during their weekend stay in downtown Los Angeles.

-During the game, it was even clearer: Both USC and Arizona are among the Pac-12’s best rebounding teams, but the Wildcats pulled down seven more, an advantage that suggests plain old effort had a lot to do with it.
+During the game, it was even clearer: Since both USC and Arizona are among the Pac-12's best rebounding teams, the Wildcats' seven-rebound advantage suggested plain old effort had a lot to do with it.

 "Against Oregon and UCLA we weren't able to do that and we lost both."